T-Mobile to pay $200 million fine to resolve FCC subsidy investigation | Technology

 T-Mobile to pay $200 million fine to resolve FCC subsidy investigation

-T-Mobile did not immediately comment.
+T-Mobile said in a statement it was glad the issue it inherited "is now resolved.
+We look forward to continuing to deliver reliable and affordable network connectivity to consumers."
 Sprint's voluntary disclosure said "due to a software programming issue, its systems failed to detect that over a million Lifeline subscribers nationwide lacked usage over an extended period of time," the FCC said

 That represented about a third of Sprint's more than 3 million Lifeline customers.
 Sprint also disclosed "it potentially claimed Lifeline subsidies for subscribers that Sprint otherwise would not have submitted... under its policies and procedures."